-The exemption limit applies to the equity in the owned asset.
+The New Brunswick bankruptcy exemptions apply to the equity in the owned asset.
 Equity applies to the value you own in property above any debts or charges you owe against the property.

 New Brunswick Bankruptcy Exemptions:

 Furniture, household furnishings and appliances used by the debtor or a dependent to a realizable value of $5,000 or to any greater amount that may be prescribed;